Siete-F/job_queue_PostgreSQL/README.md

 # job_queue_PostgreSQL
 This repository includes 2 proof of concepts that show how to create a job_queue database with PostgreSQL.

 In general, every pipeline (stored in `pipelines`) defines itself by a specific set of processes (stored in `pipeline_processes`).
 Processes might be reused (recycled) among pipeline definitions.
-If process 'A' of version 1.0.0 is used in pipe 'my_pipe' and also in 'my_sec_pipe', there is only need for one 'A' process of version '1.0.0' to run to cover all the jobs from both pipelines.
-Jobs for pipelines are stored in `pipe_job_queue`, which creates initial jobs in the (process interacting) job_queue.
+If process 'A' of version 1.0.0 is used in pipe 'my_pipe' and also in 'my_sec_pipe', there is only need for one 'A' process of version '1.0.0' to run somewhere on some server to cover all the jobs from both pipelines.
+Jobs for pipelines are stored in `pipe_job_queue`, which creates initial jobs in the (process interacting) `job_queue`.
 It is possible that pipes only defer by one 'process' (or module/package/service) in their pipe definition.
 But it is also possible that none of the processes are the same, where the pipeline is likely to perform a completely different operation.

 # First POC: Notify Listen job queue
 - `notify_listen_job_queue.py`